truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 * Relative noise
 * Optional redundancy to keep an important system running if one power supply fails

-It is critical that PSU(s) are rated for the initial and future load that will be placed on them.
+PSU(s) **must** be rated for the initial and future load that will be placed on them.
 If the plan is to gradually populate a large storage chassis, be sure to have adequate power for the fully-populated chassis.
-Also consider a hot-swappable redundant PSU to help guarantee uptime.
+Also, consider a hot-swappable redundant PSU to help guarantee uptime.
 Users on a budget can keep a cold spare PSU to limit their potential downtime to hours, rather than days.
-A good, modern PSU is efficient and is fully integrated into the IPMI management system to provide real time fan, temperature, and load information.
+A good, modern PSU is efficient and is fully integrated into the IPMI management system to provide real-time fan, temperature, and load information.

 Most power supplies are certified with an efficiency rating known as an [“80 Plus”](https://en.wikipedia.org/wiki/80_Plus) rating.
-This rating indicates how much power drawn from the wall will be lost as heat, noise, and vibrations, instead of doing useful work like powering your components.
+The 80 Plus rating indicates how much of the power drawn from the wall will be lost as heat, noise, and vibrations, instead of doing useful work like powering your components.
 If a power supply needs to draw 600 watts from the wall to provide 500 watts of power to your components, it’s operating at 500/600 = \~83% efficiency.
 The other 100 watts gets lost as heat, noise, and vibration.
 Power supplies with higher ratings will be more efficient, but can also be far more expensive.